eclipse/epsilon-website/mkdocs/docs/doc/eugenia/index.md

 * `label.text` (optional) : defines the default text to be used when the attribute is not set.
 * `label.view.pattern` (optional) : like `label.pattern`, but only for viewing the label.

-==Installing EuGENia ''(New Instructions!)''==
+==Installing Eugenia ''(New Instructions!)''==
-EuGENia is a part of the main Epsilon distribution.
+Eugenia is a part of the main Epsilon distribution.
 The update site of Epsilon is `http://download.eclipse.org/epsilon/updates`, and detailed instructions for installing it are available [here](http://www.eclipse.org/gmt/epsilon/download).

 Although not necessary, you should also install the Emfatic toolkit mentioned above through the following update site: `http://download.eclipse.org/emfatic/update/`

-## Running EuGENia
+## Running Eugenia
-To run EuGENia you need to do the following:
+To run Eugenia you need to do the following:

 - Create a new project
 - Create and annotate your Ecore metamodel in the "model" folder of your project